html-validate/html-validate/docs/pattern.md

 - `lorem-ipsum-dolor-sit-amet`

 Matches strings with words separated by hyphen.
-Must start with a letter.
+Must start with a letter and cannot end with a hyphen.
+Multiple consecutive hyphens are not allowed.

 ## `camelcase`